k4rtik/book/src/ch07-02-unrecoverable-errors-with-panic.md

 }
 ```

-If we try and use `check_guess` in a program, and make an error:
+If we try and use `check_guess` in a program and make an error:

 ```rust,should_panic
 fn check_guess(number: u32) -> bool {